A rare copy of the US Constitution sells for $9 million at auction

 Brunk Auctions sold the document, the only copy of its type thought to be privately owned, at a private auction.
 The name of the buyer was not immediately released.

 “Just another second or two.
-Savor it a little bit selling here at nine million,” said auctioneer and document owner Andrew Brunk.
+Savor it a little bit selling here at nine million,” said auctioneer and auction house owner Andrew Brunk.

 Brunk was thankful.
 The auction was originally set for Sept.
 28 but was delayed after Hurricane Helene caused catastrophic damage throughout Asheville and western North Carolina.